schroffl/ccpm/client/README.md

 #### help \<command\>
 Display a description and usage of the given command.
+If no command is given, it will just print a list of commands available.
 `ccpm help install` shows information about the `install` command.
 ***